Volunteer management

 Supplies Needed

-In order to have a smooth check-in and check-out process of volunteers for the event, it is suggested to have the following supplies.
-You may think some of these things don’t belong on this list, but in my experiences there has been a time when I have used everything below at least once.
-Its better to be over prepared than under prepared.
+To have a smooth check-in and check-out process for volunteers we suggest having the following supplies.
+You may think these items do not belong on this list but in my experiences, there has been a time when I have used everything below at least once.
+It is better to be over prepared than under prepared!

-• List of all volunteers by name; by area; by job
+• Reference list of all volunteers by name; by area; by job

 • Pens